 A little-known provision allows certain lower-income taxpayers to receive credits for making retirement plan contributions.
 The amount of the credit ranges from 10 percent to 50 percent of the first $2,000 that you put into a retirement plan, such as an individual retirement account (IRA).
-As of 2014, you could get the maximum 50 percent credit if your adjusted gross income was $17,750 or less.
+As of 2017, a single filer could get the maximum 50 percent credit if your adjusted gross income was $18,500 or less.

 The amount of the credit steps down at various income levels depending on your filing status.
-For a single filer, an AGI exceeding $29,500 would make you ineligible to claim the credit.
-If you're married and filing jointly, the limit rises to $59,000.
+For a single filer, an AGI exceeding $31,000 in 2017 would make you ineligible to claim the credit.
+If you're married and filing jointly, the limit rises to $62,000.

 Earned income tax credit